Syafiq Ahmad: Johor Darul Ta'zim

+Loan to Kedah Darul Aman

+On 26 December 2021, Syafiq was loaned out to his former club ahead of the 2022 Malaysia Super League season.
+He went on to have a solid form throughout the season where on 15 June 2022, JDT cut short of his loan due to his impressive workrate.

+On 5 March 2024, Syafiq once against returned to Kedah Darul Aman on loan ahead of the 2024–25 Malaysia Super League season.

+Brunei DPMM FC

+On 17 July 2025, the Bruneian side DPMM FC announced the signing of Syafiq, after initial interest from Immigration FC.

 International career

+Youth

 Syafiq participated in the 2015 Southeast Asian Games with Malaysia U-23.
 He also participated in the 2017 Southeast Asian Games where Malaysia U-23 finished as silver medalist.
 He also played in the 2018 Asian Games.

+Senior

-He made his debut with Malaysia senior team in 2019 AFC Asian Cup qualification against North Korea on 13 November 2017.
-In the 2019 AFC Asian Cup qualification away match against Lebanon, he scored his first senior international goal.
+Syafiq made his debut with Malaysia senior team in 2019 AFC Asian Cup qualification against North Korea on 13 November 2017 at the Buriram Stadium.
+On 27 March 2018 during the 2019 AFC Asian Cup qualification away match against Lebanon, he scored his first senior international goal at the Camille Chamoun Sports City Stadium.

+On 5 October 2019, Syafiq scored his first career hat-trick in a 6–0 win during a friendly match against Sri Lanka at the Bukit Jalil National Stadium.

 Personal life

 On 6 December 2020, Syafiq was driving when he got into an accident that killed 3 people.
 His 22 day old son, mother-in-law, and maid all died in the accident.
-Syafiq, his wife, and their 2 year old daughter survived the crash.
+Syafiq, his wife, and their 2-year-old daughter survived the crash.